About PATH Medical devices and health technologies

 • Market assessments, commercialization, program introduction, and regulatory strategies.

-We conduct landmark research onsite in our Product Development Workshop and Research and Development Biotechnology Laboratory.
+We conduct landmark research onsite in our Product Development Engineering Laboratory and Research and Development Biotechnology Laboratory.
 PATH’s 5,000-square-foot Product Development Shop is divided into a machine shop, model shop, product and environmental testing bay, and a usability and focus group study room where our staff employ rapid prototyping techniques such as 3-D printing, fabrication, machining, and developmental and quality assurance.
 Our technical bench teams conduct in-house pharmaceutical sciences in our custom-built 5,000 square-foot, multipurpose biosafety level-2 isolation facility which is equipped to produce liquid, lyophilized, and spray-dried vaccine and pharmaceutical products at preclinical and pilot scale.

 In multiple countries, PATH’s Living Labs Initiative accelerates the pace of health innovation by co-creating with users in a human-centered design process to rapidly design, test and scale solutions to their long-standing challenges.